 India is the 4th largest producer of agrochemicals in the world.
-With more than 45 technical grade pesticides being manufactured on the homeland, the country qualifies as one of the most dynamic generic pesticide manufacturers in the world.
-Being a net export earning industry, it has significant contribution to the foreign exchange basket of the country.
+With more than 45 technical grade pesticides being manufactured in the homeland, the country qualifies as one of the most dynamic generic pesticide manufacturers in the world.
+Being a net export earning industry, it has a significant contribution to the foreign exchange basket of the country.
 3

 Fine & Specialty Chemicals

-India produces many fine and specialty chemicals, which are essential for increasing industrial production.
+India produces many fine and speciality chemicals, which are essential for increasing industrial production.
 These special chemicals find wide usage as polymer additives, food additives and pigments and anti-oxidants in the rubber industry.
 3

-- Chemicals and Petrochemicals Industry in India landed in the topmost exporting segment with INR 2.68 lakh cr worth of exports during the period April 2019 - January 2020.
+- The Chemicals and Petrochemicals Industry in India landed in the topmost exporting segment with INR 2.68 lakh cr worth of exports during the period April 2019 - January 2020.
 The export of chemicals witnessed a growth of 7.43% as compared to the previous year during the same period.
 7

 - Union Minister for Chemicals and Fertilizers, Shri D.V.
-Sadananda Gowda launched the Phase-II of the Direct Benefit Transfer of Fertilizer Subsidy (DBT 2.0) in July, 2019.
+Sadananda Gowda launched the Phase-II of the Direct Benefit Transfer of Fertilizer Subsidy (DBT 2.0) in July 2019.
 The new initiatives of DBT 2.0 are DBT Dashboards, PoS 3.0 Software and Desktop PoS Version.
-The Department of Fertilizers (DoF) has implemented the Phase-I of DBT system in fertilizer subsidy pan-India in Fertilizers w.e.f.
+The Department of Fertilizers (DoF) has implemented the Phase-I of the DBT system in fertilizer subsidy pan-India in Fertilizers w.e.f.
 March 2018.
 8

-- Under its diversification programme, FCI Aravali Gypsum and Minerals India Limited (FAGMIL) has taken up a project to establish a white cement plant near village Nohra Dhar in Sirmour district of Himachal Pradesh, at a project cost of approximately INR 605 cr.
+- Under its diversification programme, FCI Aravali Gypsum and Minerals India Limited (FAGMIL) has taken up a project to establish a white cement plant near village Nohra Dhar in the Sirmour district of Himachal Pradesh, at a project cost of approximately INR 605 cr.
 8

 - HIL (India) Ltd a PSU under the Department of Chemicals and Petrochemicals has recorded growth in exports in the first two quarters of FY 2020-21.12